BestTimesToVisit.com Logo

 packing

 Layers are your best friend in Vermont, no matter the season.
-Even summer evenings can get cool, and fall foliage hikes require adaptability.
-Pack a waterproof and windproof outer layer, comfortable hiking boots, and don't forget insect repellent for the warmer months – those black flies can be intense!
+Even summer evenings can get cool, especially in the mountains.
+Pack a waterproof and windproof outer layer, comfortable hiking boots, and don't forget insect repellent for those beautiful but buggy summer months.

 culture